raynamharris/SWC_blogs/2016-12-13-yearinreview-harris.md

 4. streamlining the above processes so that new trainees can easily be incorporated into these leadership roles

-## Here is my brief recap of what the community has accomplished accomplished:
+## Here is my recap of what we as a community have accomplished

 1. When subcommittees and subcommunities have an overlapping representation, it facilitates the transfer of ideas, concepts, and data across groups.
-This is why I like to be hear in multiple groups so that I can better understand challenges and opportunities.
-I'm excited to see some new or revamped programs for 2017, including the mentoring program, the communication revamp, monthly meeting, discussion sessions, newsletter, featured Data Carpentry Blogs.
+I like to be in multiple groups so that I can better understand and identify shared challenges and opportunities.
+I'm excited to see some new and revamped programs for 2017 that are the results of share idea with members of the community.
+I'm really happy with the mentoring program, the communication revamp, monthly meeting, discussion sessions, newsletter, featured Data Carpentry Blogs.

 2. Lesson maintenance has undergone some changes for the better this year.
 [Click here to read the October 2016 summary from Kate Hertweck](https://software-carpentry.org/blog/2016/10/maintainers-meeting.html).